blockwell-ai/docs/docs/wallet/getting-started-android.md

 a minute of signing up.

 ::: tip
-Your account is the same for all Blockwell-QR apps, so you can also log in to the [Web App](https://qr.blockwell.ai/app) with the same email and password.
+Your account is the same for all Blockwell Wallet apps, so you can also log in to the [Web App](https://qr.blockwell.ai/app) with the same email and password.
 :::

 ## 3. Scan a QR Code

-You can now start using the Blockwell-QR Codes.
+You can now start using the Blockwell Wallet Codes.
 Let's start with a simple one, here's a QR Code that lets you transfer Food Coins:

 <Qr code="o53qvm">Send Food Coins</Qr>

-On the wallet screen in the Blockwell-QR app, tap the QR icon
+On the wallet screen in the Blockwell Wallet app, tap the QR icon
 ![QR Icon](./img/android-qr-button.png) in the bottom-right corner of the screen.
 This will open the QR Code Scanner.
 Point the phone's camera towards the QR Code so that it's framed inside the square: